shundhammer/qdirstat/README.md

     - Left click:           Select item and make it the current item.
     - Right click:          Open the context menu with cleanup actions and more.
     - Ctrl+Left click:      Add item to selection or toggle selection.
-    - Middle click:         Select the current item's parent.
-Cycle back at toplevel.
+    - Middle click:         Like left click, but also show directory borders.
+    - Ctrl+Middle click:    Like Ctrl+left click, but also show directory borders.
     - Double click left:    Zoom treemap in.
     - Double click middle:  Zoom treemap out.
     - Mouse wheel:          Zoom treemap in or out.